rsalmei/walletsaver-tech-assignment/README.md

 $ walletsaver/manage.py shell_plus
 ```

-Then scrape the fastweb data and import into the model.
+Then scrape the fastweb site to fill our data model.
 You should obtain:

 ```python
 In [1]: CarrierPlan.objects.resync_plans(carrier_id=1)